August 9, 2021

 There is no way to know what makes you feel better without trying it.
 Try what you can, but find a balance.
 Though there is no need to overwhelm yourself, don’t put off healing (it’s not worth it).

-Here are 8 ways survivors of traumatic events find healing.
+Here are 8 ways survivors can start healing from trauma.

 1. Create a support network.

 You need to feel safe and be able to relax.
-This may be in support groups which can be really cathartic because you have the opportunity to see, first hand, that you aren’t alone.
-When substance abuse is involved, consider having a sponsor or adopting a pet to help you keep to a daily routine.
+This may be in support groups which can be really cathartic because you have the opportunity to see, firsthand, that you aren’t alone.
+Or if you are not ready for a group setting you can start by meeting individually with a trauma therapist for trauma therapy and PTSD treatment.
+If substance abuse is involved, consider having a sponsor or adopting a pet to help you keep to a daily routine.

 2. Find meaning.